Lee’s Ferry, Arizona

 A fairly rare and controversial Lee’s Ferry Brown trout.
 The controversy stems from the fact the National Park Service considers Brown trout an invasive species in the Colorado river below Glen Canyon dam and a threat to the endangered and native Humpback chub.
 Numerous Brown trout mitigation programs have been instituted over the years to control their population and growth with no support from Anglers like myself.
 This fish was released back to the river.

-Late Spring storm clouds on the way with the mighty Vermilion Cliffs in the background.
+Anglers on the Colorado river with late Spring storm clouds on the way with the mighty Vermilion Cliffs in the background.

 Kayaking The Colorado River